Arc-Cloud/Team04-RISCV-Proj/README.md

 https://github.com/Arc-Cloud/Team04-RISCV-Proj/assets/56346800/2055bd05-0e45-4c27-9312-2f3b36f71224

-The video above shows direct mapped assosiative 100% miss rate.
+The video above shows direct mapped assosiative 100% miss rate

 We see that we always have `useCacheM` high when `PCE = 0x10, 0x14`, which is when either one of the load instructions are in the memory stage.
 We see that `useCacheM` is always low as expected.